giovanni-orciuolo/whos-that-pokemon/README.md

 - Clone this repository
 - npm install discord.js
 - npm install pokedex-promise-v2
+- cd src && node app.js (this is to start the bot)

 This will let you install all the libraries you need to launch the bot on your own.